j-gehrig/MatrixPrinter/README.md

 this is how you would build your project with the library using g++ on linux:<br>
 `g++ -L/path/to/ProjectFolder/lib /path/to/ProjectFolder/src/project.cpp -o /path/to/ProjectFolder/out/projectOut -lMatrixPrinter`
 <br><br>
-The compiled library can be found inside the GitHub repository (`out/libMatrixPrinter.a`), otherwise you will need to compile it yourself.
+The compiled library can be found inside the GitHub repository (`out/libMatrixPrinter.a`), otherwise you will need to build it yourself.